tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ### 6.1 Parameters and Changing the Behavior of a Test (normative)

-Many Tests specify `bdqffdq:Parameters` that are intended to change the behavior of a Test to fit local data quality needs without changing the `Specification` of the Test.
+Many Tests specify `bdqffdq:Parameters` that are intended to change the behavior of a Test to fit local `Data Quality Needs` without changing the `Specification` of the Test.

 A Parameterized Test will behave differently on the same data when using different `Parameter` values.

-Implementers SHOULD only present non-default `Parameter` values to a Test `Implementation` if needed for local data quality needs.
+Implementers SHOULD only present non-default `Parameter` values to a Test `Implementation` if needed for local `Data Quality Needs`.
 When a Test is executed with non-default `Arguments` specified for `Parameters`, consumers of `Assertions` and Data Quality Reports resulting from such MUST be able to tell that non-default `Arguments` were used, and what the non-default values were.

 When a Test is Parameterized, and a value other than the default value is used for some `Parameter`, reports SHOULD identify the Tests to you using at least the `Label` (`rdfs:label`) for the Test class, in combination with the `Parameter`, and the value of the argument that replaced the `Parameter` in this specific case.